International 160m contest named RUSSIAN 160 METER

-CONTEST shall be sponsored by the Radio Magazine and the
+CONTEST sponsored by the Radio Magazine and the

 Top Band DX Club.
 In particular, the Contest provides the

 participants possibility to achieve fulfillment of the Top Band Cup

 amateurs from all over the world may participate in the Contest.

 Results will be scored separately in three entry groups: European and

 Asiatic Russia (as per WAC definition), and the Rest of the World

 general, new rules of the Contest are very close to that of the